c0ffeeartc/psdParserPy/README.md

 psdParserPy
 =================
-Creates folder named as psd in psd's folder.
-Overwrites files if already exist.
-Saves layers as png and writes xml file with additional info such as position, width, height and name for layers and groups.
+Takes a list of psd as arguments, writes xml with additional info about layers and saves layers as png.
 Has "noexport" regexp lists for png and xml.
+Generated files are saved into new folder named as psd inside psd's folder

 Usage
 =================
 Pass psd files as arguments to script:

-    python psdParser.py ../File1.psd ../../File2.psd
+    python psdParser.py ../filename1.psd ../../filename2.psd

 Dependencies
 =================